-Proposed Resolution of this Protest: HRM is requesting ACT to evaluate the disproportionate adverse impact of Covid on African-American SBEs in Alameda County.
+Proposed Resolution of this Protest: HRM is requesting ACT General Manager to meet and confer according to ACT's bid protest policy to evaluate the disproportionate adverse impact of Covid on African-American SBEs in Alameda County.
 Break-apart the temporary personnel services contracts and include African-American SBE's and DBEs substantially impacted by the Covid pandemic based upon verification of decreased revenue from April 1, 2019 through December 31, 2020.
 We recommend a contract award to HRM as a Covid pandemic impacted SBE and DBE provider.
 Contract value not to exceed \$500,000 annually- three year term with option to extend for two years.

-Based upon the foregoing, HR Management respectfully request ACT Purchasing Manager to thoroughly review and investigate all claims and overrule staff recommendations to the "Advantaged Vendors".
+Based upon the foregoing, HR Management respectfully request the ACT General Manager to thoroughly review and investigate all claims and overrule Mr. Frederick Walls denial of HRM's initial protest.